 These tweets provided the first news of the Swainson’s Warbler appearance in Central Park on 28 April 2016 and were featured in the New York Post.

 I developed and continue to manage this Twitter-based system for quickly sharing information about birding in Manhattan, which has been in use since May 2013.
-It works on all phones, not just smartphones.
+It works on ALL phones, not just smartphones.
 Alerts can be sent and received as simple SMS text messages.
-(Users who want to tweet directly from their Twitter accounts are welcome to do so.)
+(Smartphone users who want to tweet directly from their Twitter apps are encouraged to do so.)
 You can put crowdsourcing to work and observe more birds while helping others do the same.

 Issue an alert for any observation or comment you believe may be of interest to active Manhattan birders.
 No species are off limits.
+(In particular, owl reports are welcome.)
 That said, alerts primarily should be of rare, uncommon, or noteworthy wild birds in Manhattan.

 As new migrants arrive throughout the year, even common ones like Wilson’s Warbler and Wood Thrush, users often alert their first and subsequent next few appearances.
 Doing so is helpful and encouraged, but use your judgement regarding when to stop.
 Ask yourself: would birders want to go out of their way to see my bird?

 During daylight hours photos are acceptable ONLY when they accompany a current bird alert.
-At night this rule is relaxed, but photo posts should be infrequent — this is not a photo-sharing site.
+At night this rule is relaxed, but posts purely to show a photo should be infrequent (and the photo should be extraordinary or relevant to an ID issue) — this is not a photo-sharing site.
 Keep in mind that many users of this service receive the tweets only as SMS text messages.
 If you want to show your birding photos, a better option is the New York Birders group on Facebook.
 Alternatively, use Twitter but skip the #birdcp hashtag.

 Links will be unusable for many, particularly non-smartphone users.
 As much as possible you should write out what you want say.
 If you need to attach a link, please explain what it is.
 Never send an alert that consists only of a link.